LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 Axe has kindly flagged this one for us, which hopefully you may have spotted.
 Alternative ways are <kbd>Tab</kbd>ing around, discovering a link that didn't look like a link and then testing the contrast of that text and the surrounding body text, if it is below 3:1, then it fails, assuming there are no other distinguishable features.
 Obviously an underline would pass this SC, so can things like italic, bold, a different font or indeed other stylistic features.
 Just a note on bold and italic, I feel this one can resquire a little discretion.
 If for examply in that passage of text there are multiple instances of bold and/or italic, then the problem moves from "surrounding body text" to close by text that is visually identical.
 If on a page the only use of bold and/or italic is used to indicate something is a link, then this passes, if those same styles have been used to add emphasis to other words that are not links then this probably fails as how would a user know which are links and which are not?
 There is a gotcha with this, too, if the colour is identical to surrounding text and there are no other distinguishing features, then it cannot fail this, as colour isn't being used to communicate anything.
-It's dire, but it is what it is, definitely still push for it.
+It's dire, but it is what it is, definitely still push for it to be changed, because remember, conformance is nver the goal.

 Finally, don't be tempted to fail a bunch of links in a site nav when they don't have underlines, as these are typically "self-contained", their position, layout and even their names typically makes them easy to understand as a site nav.
 This can of course apply to other similar widgets such as breadcrumbs and some lists, etc.

 ##### Solution

-I added an underline to the link, as that seems the best way to indicate a link within some text is actually a link?
+I added an underline to the link, as that seems the best way to indicate that a link within some text is actually a link?
 Maybe that will catch on, one day, huh?
-I also changed the colour, slightly, although this would not be strictly necessary, as Use of color cannot apply if there is something other than colour, and our underline.
+I also changed the colour, slightly, although this would not be strictly necessary, as Use of Color cannot apply if there is something other than colour, and our underline.
 Whilst I do have artistic license here, I could easily have made the link significantly more perceivable, but I'm trying to pretend I'm working with clients that will push back on Best Practices, the links on this site have a number of visual identifiers, including higher contrast, bold text and a thicker, brighter underline, which will certainly help most users identify them

 #### Visual heading "How we Excel" not marked up as a heading